jaantollander/masters-thesis/content/10_introduction.md

 It should also reduce the amount of manual work involved.

 Puhti uses the Lustre parallel file system.
-We can collect statistics on file system usage with Lustre Jobstats.
+We can collect fine-grained statistics on file system usage with Lustre Jobstats, such as how many file operation requests there are for each job and each user from each node to each Lustre target.
 We can query these statistics at regular intervals to obtain time series data, which we can process into file system metrics.
 Our objective is to obtain insights and understand the causes of issues from these metrics using time series analysis and visualization techniques.
 Furthermore, we aim to develop tools for monitoring and analyzing the cluster's file system usage.